khitishpradhan/proxima-journey/project-plan.md

   - Control the **ship’s movement** and **speed**.
   - Set the **destination** and **total journey time**.
   - Change the **camera speed** based on user input.
+  - Make the camera control automatic when the sliders are set by the user and when they click to start the journey.(Might need to move this sub-point to a different parent-point in future)

 ---